jaemnkm/11-11/_posts/20181111/2018-11-01-fish-with-ambition-to-become-the-river.md

 Laughed at the people pretending to tie my shoes
 <br>
 <br>
-“now I have to put charcoal under the classroom and do impossible things with tap water”
+“now I have to put charcoal under the classroom and do impossible things with tap

+<br>water”
 <br>
 <br>
-“leave the window open so that the most respectful rats will come in and white enlightenment will have something to ponder.”
+“leave the window open so that the most respectful rats will come in and white

+<br>enlightenment will have something to ponder.”
 <br>
 <br>
 -oh what machines may come